SSC CHSL exam 2018: Things that are not going to change

-As per the notification released on SSC official site www.ssc.nic.in, the online application of SSC CHSL exam 2017-18 will be made available from 18thNovember to 27th December 2017.
-Every year SSC conducts CHSL exam for recruiting Group ‘C’ and ‘D’ gazetted officers at various posts including Lower division clerks, Upper Division Clerks, Court Clerks and Postal/Sorting Assistants.
+As per the notification released on SSC official site, the online application of SSC CHSL exam 2017-18 will be made available from 18thNovember to 27th December 2017.
+Every year SSC conducts CHSL exam for recruiting Group ‘C’ and ‘D’ employees for various posts including Lower division clerks, Upper Division Clerks, Court Clerks and Postal/Sorting Assistants.

-As we know, that SSC had done major changes in the assessment policy since last year.
-In this article, we will discuss about the format/aspect of the examination that are not going to change.
+As we know that SSC had done major changes in the assessment policy for almost all exams for last year like they had change the mode of examination and there will be no interviews for any post.
+In this article, we will discuss the format/aspect of the examination that are not going to change.
 However, before coming to that, first let us discuss the event calendar as per the official notification.